Kurt Koffka: Aesthetic Gestalt (1940)

 In 1940, Kurf Koffka traveled to Philadelphia and attended a conference at Bryn Mawr which brought together many different well-known figures from different fields of study to approach art from different perspectives.
 At the time, many subjects such as culture, ecology, evolution, emotion, psychology, knowledge, physiology had been treated as their own independent fields with no connection to one another.
-Kurt Koffka attempted to make a multidisciplinary theory of art known as Aesthetic of Gestalt.
+Kurt Koffka attempted to make a multidisciplinary theory of art known as the Aesthetic of Gestalt.
 Koffka's presentation at the conference advanced the scientific theory of art, but it is a neglected theory that has mostly been forgotten after its publication.

 The main focus in Aesthetic theory is the appreciation of beauty in art pieces.
 There are 3 components in the relationship: the self (the spectator), the extraordinary art piece, and the connection between the two.
 Aesthetic of Gestalt illustrates that the self (the individual) sees that there is an important message when observing the art piece.
-Koffka Identifies three problems with the aesthetic experience.
+Koffka identifies three problems with the aesthetic experience.
 The first is contingency.
 While behaviourists believe that art naturally evokes an emotional response, Koffka argued that the previous associations must exist to understand that redness for example means passion.
 This previous association is a rational and intelligible interaction that draws on a look-up table, not blindly resorting to the look-up table.
 The second problem is with the empathy-based art theories about aesthetic and how the fact that people put their own emotions onto the art piece is paradoxical.
-In order for an art piece to be appreciated the self must first recognize the emotion they must attribute to the piece.
+In order for an art piece to be appreciated, the self must first recognize the emotion they must attribute to the piece.
 The third problem is that empathy logic implies that emotions projected by the self onto the art piece are to be felt by others.
 However, just because the person perceives that red is passionate does not mean they are feeling the same passion themselves.